Castle Pines

 How long is the commute from Castle Pines to Denver?

 Castle Pines is approximately 25 miles south of downtown Denver via I-25.
 The off-peak commute to downtown is 30–35 minutes, extending to 45–65 minutes during rush hour.
 The commute to the DTC and Greenwood Village is just 15–20 minutes via I-25 north.
-Castle Pines has no direct transit — the nearest RTD light rail stations are Lincoln and Lone Tree.
+Castle Pines has no direct transit.
+The nearest RTD light rail stations are Lincoln and Lone Tree.

 What is the median home price in Castle Pines?